TobiasCunnen/dotfiles/README.md

 # Dotfiles
 This repo and readme describes how I configure and manage my packages on a linux sytem.
+There are three programs required:
+- git (to clone this repo)
+- ansible (to run the playbook)
+- nix (to install all the packages)

 ## Configuration